 First of all, you should decide on your “niche of time”.
 To do this, use “paper trading” on historical data.
 Find a simulator in which you can feel the time.
 There are free simulators, where you can test the strategy, on the bars “cursing” the schedule.
 They will not suit you.
 We need a simulator that will build a graph in real time.
 The task for you will be to understand your feelings from being in position.
 What will you feel in 5 minutes, 15, 30, hour, when you move the position the next day?
 What do you like best?
 Often open and close positions within a day or keep a few days?
 Try at different time periods to open one, two positions or several at once.
 Are you comfortable watching several issuers at the same time?
 Find your comfortable time and comfortable number of tools.

 Further, Steenbarger says that you need to try yourself on different markets and in different styles.
-This can be an intraday stock trade based on technical analysis, long-term trading based on fundamental analysis, short-term trading in futures or currency pairs, options.
+This can be an intraday stock trade based on technical analysis, long-term trading based on fundamental analysis, statistical arbitrage, short-term trading in futures or currency pairs, options.
 Try trading with crypto-currencies.
 All these are naturally very different markets.

 In addition to different types of market it is important to try to go through changes in the nature of the market that occur over time.
 It is necessary to try up trend markets and down trend markets.
 Markets that are in trading ranges.
 Test the periods with high volatility and slow markets.
 The change in the nature of the market has a very strong effect on trade.
 Usually people randomly choose the market, start trading on it when it accidentally is in the same phase that they understand (for example, the trend is upward), and then the market changes.
 The volume increases, volatility increases or the market vice versa, stops and trades in some range, and people begin to lose money, without understanding of what has changed.